-- treat school and Multi Academy Company staff with respect. - be mindful of the need to keep information relating to children confidential in the interest of all students. - enter into the process in the spirit of seeking resolution. - appreciate that if the Multi Academy Company considers that disciplinary action may be necessary against a member of staff then this will be dealt with under the school's disciplinary procedure and in confidence.
+- treat school and Multi-Academy Company staff with respect. - be mindful of the need to keep information relating to children confidential in the interest of all students. - enter into the process in the spirit of seeking resolution. - appreciate that if the Multi-Academy Company considers that disciplinary action may be necessary against a member of staff then this will be dealt with under the school's disciplinary procedure and in confidence.

-If there are any queries regarding the implementation of this policy or the complaints process, please contact in the first instance the [insert name and contact details of Multi Academy Company contact.1
+If there are any queries regarding the implementation of this policy or the complaints process, please contact in the first instance the Governance Professional to the Board of Directors, Josephine O'Rafferty Josephine.O'Rafferty@sips.co.uk

-Should their be questions or feedback in relation to the model Complaints Policy, please contact the Birmingham Diocesan Education Service:
+Should there be questions or feedback in relation to the model Complaints Policy, please contact the Birmingham Diocesan Education Service: